-Please see attached list of names and address of current members of APESMA on whose behalf this application is made.
+Please see attached list of member ID numbers and corresponding State Branch offices indicating the APESMA members on whose behalf this application is made.
 (Please note the attached list of current APESMA members on whose behalf the application is made is the subject of a request for exclusion from the public register pursuant to section 89(5) of the Competition and Consumer Act 2010 (Cth).